OSP06/errloom/README.md

-# 🔥 OutageLab
+# 🔥 Errloom

 **Debug Production Outages in Your Browser**

-OutageLab is an interactive learning platform that teaches developers how to debug real-world production outages.
+Errloom is an interactive learning platform that teaches developers how to debug real-world production outages.
 Practice troubleshooting common issues like 404 errors, N+1 queries, memory leaks, CORS errors, and environment variable misconfigurations—all in your browser with no setup required.

 [![Built with React](https://img.shields.io/badge/React-19.2-blue.svg)](https://reactjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.9-blue.svg)](https://www.typescriptlang.org/)